Matthew Good: Personal life

 Good has been affected by ongoing bouts of mania and anxiety throughout his career, many of which he credited to the stresses of popularity.
 He recalls regularly passing out and vomiting during the time of The Audio of Being's recording in 2001.
 Behind the scenes of Good's 2005 release of In a Coma and his subsequent touring, Good's ongoing mental health concerns escalated, particularly following the unexpected separation from his first wife, Jennifer, in February 2006.
 In early 2006, prior to a solo acoustic tour of Canada, Good was prescribed Ativan to help counter his anxiety.
 During a stop in Kingston, Ontario, Good was rushed to the hospital following an adverse reaction to the Ativan.
 The last two shows of the tour were cancelled for what Good later explained was a "nervous breakdown".

 The following summer, Good planned to spend several months in Europe to write a book.
 However, just a few days into the trip, Good found himself overwhelmed emotionally, experiencing what he described as the "absolute worst manic episode" while visiting friends in Bristol.
 He returned to Vancouver, moving into his parents' home.
 While there, Good began to have an increasing dependence on Ativan.
 One night, while at his parents' house, Good took upwards of 45 Ativan pills and collapsed to the floor.
 The collapse was heard by his parents and he was rushed to the hospital.
 During a brief stay in the hospital's psychiatric ward, to which he willfully committed himself, Good was diagnosed with bipolar disorder.
 The genetic illness was traced back to his mother's side.
 Recalling past events and stages throughout his life, he has described the diagnosis as a relief, adding "it was like finding the final pieces of the puzzle."
 Good wrote much of the material for his 2007 release, Hospital Music during his recovery.

-In September 2013 Good took to the stage at Toronto's TEDx conference to speak about his creative life and his bi-polar diagnosis in his presentation titled "Balancing mental health and genius".
+In September 2013, Good spoke at the TEDxToronto conference about his creative life and bipolar diagnosis.
+His presentation was titled "Balancing mental health and genius".

-Good claimed that Talk Talk lead singer Mark Hollis, who he cites as one of his biggest musical influences, was "like, my fifth cousin by marriage".